gmaroko/css-and-docker-exe-wk2/README.md

-# GMA Shooting Range — HTML5 Website
+# GMA Shooting Range — Website

+A continuation of the [HTML-ONLY](https://github.com/gmaroko/html-web-exe-wk1) site

 ## Purpose
 This project is an assignment to demonstrate a modern, accessible, and semantic HTML5 website for a fictional shooting range.
 It showcases best practices in HTML5 structure, media, accessibility, and interactive elements, without using CSS or JavaScript.